Mary Chapin Carpenter: 19921995: Come On Come On and Stones in the Road

 Come On Come On, Carpenter's fourth Columbia album, was also her most commercially successful.
 A decade after its 1992 release, it was certified quadruple platinum by the Recording Industry Association of America (RIAA), honoring shipments of four million copies in the United States.
 It also charted a total of seven singles between 1992 and 1994.
 First among these was "I Feel Lucky".
 Upon its release to country radio, it achieved a peak of number four on Hot Country Songs.
 The song was also a crossover hit in Canada, reaching top five on the country charts and number sixteen on the Adult Contemporary charts (both then published by RPM).
 The next release from the album was "Not Too Much to Ask", a duet with Joe Diffie.
 Following this was a cover of Lucinda Williams' 1989 single "Passionate Kisses".
 In addition to becoming a top-five country hit, Carpenter's rendition of the song went to number 57 on the Billboard Hot 100 and number 11 on the Adult Contemporary charts, her first entry on either.
 In 1993, Carpenter joined other female country singers including Patty Loveless and Kathy Mattea for a television special on CBS titled The Women of Country.

 The next single off Come On Come On was "The Hard Way", followed by a cover of Dire Straits' "The Bug".
-After it came the top-ten hits "He Thinks He'll Keep Her" and "I'll Take My Chances".
+After it came the top-ten hits "He Thinks He'll Keep Her" and "I Take My Chances".
 Carpenter co-wrote "I Feel Lucky", "Not Too Much to Ask", "He Thinks He'll Keep Her", and "I Take My Chances" with Don Schlitz, and wrote "The Hard Way" by herself.
 Come On Come On accounted for a number of Grammy Award wins and nominations for Carpenter.
 "I Feel Lucky" and "Passionate Kisses" won in the category of Best Female Country Vocal Performance in 1993 and 1994 respectively, while "The Hard Way" was nominated by the same association for Best Country Song.
-Like its predecessor, Come On Come On featured a myriad of musical collaborators.
-Shawn Colvin provided backing vocals on "The Hard Way", "Passionate Kisses", and the title track, with the Indigo Girls also appearing on the former.
+Like its predecessor, Come On Come On featured several musical collaborators.
+Colvin provided backing vocals on "The Hard Way", "Passionate Kisses", and the title track, with the Indigo Girls also appearing on the former.
 In addition, Rosanne Cash provided vocals to "Rhythm of the Blues".
 Former Sly and the Family Stone member Andy Newmark played drums on three tracks.
 David Browne of Entertainment Weekly thought the album had more "edge and directness" than its predecessors, and thought that the lyrics had a theme of "women caught between tradition and contemporary roles who realize that the solution lies with their own inner resolve".